menandmice/micetro_docs/index.rst

 .. tip::
   Use the search function to quickly locate the information required.

 The documentation is open-source, under a modified MIT license, and you're welcome to file issues and improvements `on GitHub <https://github.com/menandmice/micetro_docs>`_.
+For more information about licensing and user agreements, refer to `BlueCat Legal Documents <https://bluecatnetworks.com/legal-documents/>`_.

 Table of Contents
 -----------------